MackenzieWallBlog/vue-ghlog-template/code/Hello World.md

 I picture the final workflow to be **just** adding a new file in github.
 A simple little CI job that creates that index would get it there.
 I really expected that to be built into jsdeliver.
 It kind of is built into github, but I tried to avoid directly calling github, though it probably is cached.
 I could also parse the human-readable index page jsdelivr gives, but that would be insane.

+The github API does have an index, but it would be n + 1 requests per load.
+I think CI index file would still be the most elegant solution.